hamaxx/mlask/README.md

 	rungunicorn		Starts Gunicorn server
-	shell			Starts interactive shell with defined "app" and "conf" vars syncdb			Creates all tables defined by SQLAlchemy declarative test			Runs all test in "TEST_MODULES"
+	shell			Starts interactive shell with defined "app" and "conf" vars syncdb			Creates all tables defined by SQLAlchemy declarative test			Runs all tests in "settings.TEST_MODULES"
-	startapp		Creates an app direcory structure for the given app name in the current directory.
+	startapp		Creates an app direcory structure for the given app name in the current directory

 Define your own command: